-Associate Editors: Dr Juliet Clutton-Brock, Dr Charles Nelson and Dr Peter Barnard
+Associate Editors: Dr E. Charles Nelson; Dr Peter Barnard

 All papers submitted must be original and will be subject to peer review before acceptance for publication.
 The names of two suggested referees should be added to the submission.
 The peer-review process for Archives of natural history is explained here.

-The Honorary Editor [editor[at]shnh.org.uk] can advise authors about the suitability and format of papers.
-Papers may be submitted in typescript (two copies, double spaced throughout), but final edited copy will be requested on disc.
-Papers may also be submitted via email using the following email address only, please: submit2archives[at]shnh.org.uk.
-For instructions on preparing a paper for email submission an be downloaded in PDF format here – Instructions for authors.
+The Honorary Editor can advise authors about the suitability and format of papers.
+Papers must be submitted via email to the editor using the following email address: firstname.lastname@example.org.
+Detailed instructions on preparing a paper for email submission an be downloaded in PDF format here – Instructions for authors.

 Archives of natural history online

-All 38 volumes published since 1936 are now available online free of charge to members of the Society who have renewed their subscription for 2011.
+Volumes 1 – 43 published since 1936 are now available online free of charge to members of the Society who have renewed their subscription for 2016.
 Individuals who are not members of the Society may access the back issues on payment of an access fee.